ge-wu/CMPT434/Assignment02/README.md

 the first element if it got acknowledge and push back again if it did not get, etc.
 `q_test.c` includes some simple test cases for the queue.
 Use `make q_test` and `./q_test` to check the test output.
-These tests if for my own purpose, feel free to ignore :).
+These tests are for my own purpose, feel free to ignore :).

 There are plent of way to check IP address on Linux machine.
 Simply, `hostname -I`,